- St Austell

 Yes, there are toilets and baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

-Lost Gardens of Heligan has not told us if they are fully wheelchair friendly.
+No, Lost Gardens of Heligan is not wheelchair friendly.

 The Jungle and Wider Estate are unfortunately not easily accessible to everyone.
 The gradients of the pathways to these areas are very steep.
 For this reason and your safety, wheelchair users should refrain from entering these areas.

 Yes, Lost Gardens of Heligan have stated they are pushchair friendly.